 - This lens is designed for daily wear and to be replaced as directed.
 Any variation to this should only be done on the advice of your eye care practitioner.

-- If you eyes become red or irritated or you experience any pain, remove your lenses immediately and consult your eye care practitioner.
+- If your eyes become red or irritated or you experience any pain, remove your lenses immediately and consult your eye care practitioner.

-- Avoid long nails which harbor bacterial.
+- Avoid long nails which harbor bacteria.
 A scratched eye is vulnerable to infection.

 - Replace damaged or scratched lenses immediately.

-- Insert lenses before applying make-up.
+- Insert lenses before applying makeup.
 Use fibre and oil free mascaras.
-Avoid contact between you lenses and hair lacquer or other cosmetic aerosols.
+Avoid contact between your lenses and hair lacquer or other cosmetic aerosols.